 This simple and cost-effective project will guide you through the steps to craft a wonderful cooling neck wrap that provides much-needed relief in warm weather or whenever your child needs a comforting touch.

 With just a few readily available materials and a pinch of creativity, you’ll be able to make a practical accessory that will keep your little adventurers cool, calm, and content.

-Gwen gets hot super easily living here in Houston, and I knew a trip to Scottsdale mid-summer would realllly do her in if she didn’t have something cooling her down.
-Don’t even get me started about the car seat situation when she’s hot.
-The screaming is NEXT LEVEL impressive (we bought the Noggle for that), and these cute neckerchiefs solve the problem for beating the heat even if we only stay in the shade.
+Gwen gets hot super easily living here in Houston.
+And we knew a trip to Scottsdale mid-summer would really do her in if she didn’t have something cooling her down.

-Also worth noting: the cooling beads in the scarves are only sewn into the back portion of the collar, so if baby nibbles on the ends of the scarf there won’t be anything unsafe about it.
+Cooling scarves — We originally purchased these and these.
+It is important to note that the cooling beads in the scarves are only sewn into the back portion of the collar.
+So if baby nibbles on the ends of the scarf there won’t be anything unsafe about it.

-All I did to make them baby safe is apply the snaps, one closure to each side of the scarf, and then make a knot on the scarf where each closure is so that when they snap together the scarf looks tied.
+Add one closure to each side of the scarf.
+And then, make a knot on the scarf where each closure is so that when they snap together the scarf looks tied.

 And needless to say, trying to wrangle all of these cuties for a photo was QUITE the feat!
 Such good memories, haha!
 I’ll be sharing more from our Scottsdale Andaz trip soon!

 For more DIY kids ideas, see our favorites below —